India with kids: Everything you wanted to ask about family travel in India.

 • Dakshineswar and Kalighat Temple: Two prominent Hindu temples in Kolkata.

 • Princep Ghat: Watch the sun go down on the banks of Hooghly River on one of the oldest ghats built under the British Raj.
+There are ice cream vendors and candy floss on sale galore.

 • Ride an Ambassador taxi: Kolkata’s fleet of yellow cabs is comprised of iconic bulky Hindustan Motors’ Ambassador cars (first manufactured in the 1950s).